SyncholisticMG/gh/chapter5/workspace.md

 RESIDUAL IMAGE ATTACK…?
 4.
- 	PHOTOGRAPHS can play a role too.
-They are an enhanced reflective technology that is a direct manifestation of alchemy.
+ 	PHOTOGRAPHS can play a role too. they're an enhanced reflective technology that is a direct manifestation of alchemy.
 It captures a slice of light in which the consciously entangled observer can see unmanifested matter by reflection of what that time spaced environment in light looks like.
 Our eyes can only see a certain band of frequency that the picture captures even though our DNA instrument as a whole can perceive data beyond the sense of sight through our intuition.
 The limit photographic view can freeze some of the energetics if the entangled observer falls for the limitation through their belief engine.